 Ways to Prevent Suicide in Youth

-Along with risk factors, there are also factors that assist in teenage suicide prevention.
+Along with risk factors, there are also factors that assist in children and teen suicide prevention.
 The following resources and skills are helpful in preventing teenage suicide:

-- Access to treatment for mental health, physical health, and substance abuse disorders, including suicide assessment when warranted
+- Access to treatment for mental health, physical health, and substance use disorders, including suicide assessment when warranted

 - Family and community support